 If I ever have boys

-If I ever have boys they’ll be dangerous men
+they’ll be dangerous men

-They’ll smile at dogs and children and be a tonic to friends
+They’ll smile at dogs and children

 They’ll send flowers to their mother just because

-And they’ll be a shoulder for many
+and be a shoulder for many

-When the world is too much
+when the world is too much

 My boys will know that vulnerability is strength

-They won’t bottle anger, they’ll learn how to express
+they’ll learn how to express

 They won’t let pride be the reason they hide

-Wearing masks while they’re hurting inside
+wearing masks while they’re hurting inside

 My boys will be dangerous men

-They won’t stay silent even when it’s uncomfortable for them
+even when it’s uncomfortable for them

-They’ll learn that their actions are more effective than words
+They’ll learn that their actions

-But they’ll use their voices to amplify the unheard
+But they’ll use their voices

 They’ll know that love isn’t something to perform